ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Turn on Safe Documents for Office clients | Ticked | Before a user is allowed to trust a file opened in Office 365 ProPlus, the file will be verified by Microsoft Defender Advanced Threat Protection.
 Warning  | Dynamic Delivery | Dynamic Delivery ensures attachments are scanned and detected malware is quarantined.
 It also includes attachment previewing capabilities for most PDFs and Office files during scanning.
 Redirect attachment on detection.
 Send the blocked, monitored or replaced attachment to an email address  | Enable Redirect - Ticked | This will send blocked or replaced email messages with an attachment that is identified as malicious to a selected email address.
-Apply the above selection of malware scanning for attachments times out or error occurs | Ticked | Will redirect an end-user’s email messages to a selected email address even if a time out or error occurs when malware scanning an attachment.
+Apply the above selection of malware scanning for attachments times out or error occurs | Ticked | Will redirect an end-user's email messages to a selected email address even if a time out or error occurs when malware scanning an attachment.
 This allows legitimate emails to be recovered and malware to be investigated.
 Applied to | Configured | All Agency domains (e.g., dta.gov.au).

 ### Anti-Phishing